nerdschoolbergen/modern-javascript-and-web-apis/exercise-2/README.md

 import { getMoviesFromApi } from "./api.js";
 ```

-:pencil2: Call the `getMoviesFromApi` method and assign the result to a variable called `getMoviesFromApiResult`.
+:pencil2: Call the `getMoviesFromApi` method using `await` and assign the result to a variable called `getMoviesFromApiResult`.

 :exclamation: Remember that the get movies API response has the following format: